Skip to Content

 For little kids and big kids alike, Puzzling World is known as Wanaka’s own little world of weirdness.
 With a mix of bizarre buildings, illusion rooms, and the very hard-to-get-out-of Great Maze (trust me on this), Puzzling World is the perfect place to spend a rainy day in Wanaka.
 And I will admit, this is one of my favorite cheap things to do in Wanaka.

-40 years in business, with the much-photographed Leaning & Tumbling Towers standing proudly out front, Puzzling World is home to the world’s first 3D maze!
+With over 40 years in business, with the much-photographed Leaning & Tumbling Towers standing proudly out front, Puzzling World is also home to the world’s first 3D maze!
+The surprisingly difficult Great Maze features 1.5 km (0.9 mi) of passages and should take you 30 minutes to an hour to complete.

-The surprisingly difficult Great Maze is 1.5 km (.9 mi) of passages and should take you 30 minutes to an hour to complete.
-The Ames Room is a mind-bender, on one side of the room you appear tall, but, when you move to the other side of the room you appear teeny-tiny.
-This is known as forced-perspective and this technique was used in the Lord of the Rings movies.
+The Ames Room is another mind-bender, on one side of the room you appear tall, but, when you move to the other side of the room you appear teeny-tiny.
+This is known as forced-perspective and this technique was used in the Lord of the Rings movies!

 The Tilted House is another favorite room of mine at Puzzling World.
-And before you leave, be certain to visit the Roman-Style Public Toilets.
+And before you leave, be certain to visit the Roman-style public toilets.

-15. Drink local craft beer at Rhyme and Reason Brewery
+18. Drink local craft beer at Rhyme and Reason Brewery

 Rhyme and Reason Brewery